hapax/hapax.github.io/assets/minimal-networks.md

 date:  2020-02-11
 ---

-**February 11, 2020.** *I give an elementary introduction to the topology and geometry of minimal networks.*
+**February 11, 2020.** *An elementary introduction to the topology and geometry of minimal networks.
+First two sections are finished.*

 ### Contents